Lachlan Macquarie

+Macquarie played a central role in urban planning in the colony.
+He had a significant impact on the development of modern Sydney, establishing the layout upon which the modern city centre is based, establishing Hyde Park as Australia's first public park, overseeing the construction of various public buildings along Macquarie Street, and devising the layouts of a number of settlements which today are part of Western Sydney.
+He also ordered the designing of a street layout for Hobart.
+A supporter of exploration, Macquarie authorised the 1813 expedition across the Blue Mountains, the first successful British traversal of the region.
+He ordered the establishment of Bathurst, the first inland British settlement in Australia.

+While seeking to promote morality and orderliness, Macquarie favoured the liberal treatment of ex-convicts, known as emancipists, appointing them to prominent government positions and providing generous land grants.

+Macquarie expressed a desire for Aboriginal peoples to be treated kindly, and established the first school for Aboriginal children; at the same time, he gave orders that led to the Appin Massacre of Gundungurra and Dharawal people during the Hawkesbury and Nepean Wars.

 Early life

 Lachlan Macquarie was born on the island of Ulva off the coast of the Isle of Mull in the Inner Hebrides, a chain of islands off the West Coast of Scotland.
 His father, Lachlan senior, worked as a carpenter and miller, and was a cousin of a Clan MacQuarrie chieftain.
 His mother, Margaret, was the sister of the influential Murdoch Maclaine, 19th laird of Lochbuie.
 Despite this, his parents were relatively poor and probably illiterate, leasing and working a small farm as sub-tenants at Oskamull.
 In his early teens, Macquarie was sent to Edinburgh to be educated, possibly attending the Royal High School of Edinburgh where he learnt English and arithmetic.

 British Army

-America
+North America

 Macquarie volunteered to join the British Army in 1776 and was assigned to the 84th Regiment of Foot.
 Later that year he travelled with it to North America to fight against the revolutionaries in the American War of Independence.
 On the way to America he participated in the Battle of the Newcastle Jane, the first naval victory for a British merchant ship over an American privateer.
 Macquarie was initially stationed at Halifax, Nova Scotia and obtained the junior rank of ensign on 9 April 1777.
 On 18 January 1781, he was promoted to lieutenant and transferred to the 71st (Highland) Regiment of Foot, and served with them in New York City and Charleston.
-Macquarie avoided being captured or killed by the victorious Americans by being posted in Jamaica at the time of the British defeat in the war.
+Macquarie safely saw out the end of the rebellion by being posted in Jamaica at the time of the British defeat in the war.